When do babies sit up? When baby sits up is different for each baby. Find out how and when baby develops the ability to sit… and what comes next.

 Do I Need a Baby Seat?

 A baby seat isn’t necessary.
-Baby seats, like the Bumbo, force baby into a position he is not ready for, which may interfere with normal muscular-skeletal development.
+In fact, baby seats, like the Bumbo, force baby into a position he is not ready for, which may interfere with normal muscular-skeletal development.
 According to an article in the Chicago Tribune, physical therapists agree that sitting baby in these kinds of seats forces bad posture since they don’t yet have the strength to sit up properly.
 Another concern is that babies can fall out of these seats because of their lack of core strength.

 In this same article, Mary Weck, the clinical coordinator of Physical Therapy at Children’s Memorial Hospital in Chicago, addresses concerns of the Bumbo, noting: